huss-osman/devops-learning/07-terraform/fundamentals/04-orchestration-vs-configuration-management.md

 - Works alongside infrastructure orchestration tools

 Configuration management focuses on preparing provisioned infrastructure by installing applications, configuring services, and maintaining consistency across servers.
 Tools such as **Ansible**, **Puppet**, and **Chef** automate these tasks, ensuring infrastructure is configured correctly after it has been deployed.

 ---

+## How They Work Together

+Infrastructure orchestration and configuration management complement each other throughout the deployment lifecycle.

+Infrastructure orchestration provisions the cloud resources required for an application, while configuration management prepares those resources by installing software, configuring services, and maintaining systems in their desired state.

+A typical workflow is:

+1. Provision infrastructure using **Terraform** or **AWS CloudFormation**.
+2. Configure the provisioned infrastructure using **Ansible**, **Puppet**, or **Chef**.
+3. Deploy and maintain applications on the configured infrastructure.

+---